harshitkalra03/robotic_arm/README.md

 This prototype model is manually controlled using **three PS2 joystick modules**, each responsible for two degrees of freedom, embedded in a **handcrafted control unit**.<br>
 The arm employs two types of servo motors—**SG90** and **MG995** (three each).
 While not high-torque, these motors are well-suited for lightweight manipulation tasks, making the setup ideal for testing, learning, and proof-of-concept applications.<br>
 At its core, the system uses an **Arduino UNO R3** to process control signals via a **polling algorithm**.
-The algorithm maps joystick input linearly to joint movement and incorporates a **deadzone** to filter out accidental or sudden joystick releases, ensuring smoother and more stable operation.
+The algorithm maps joystick input linearly to joint movement and incorporates a **deadzone** to filter out accidental or sudden joystick releases, ensuring smoother and more stable operation.<br>
+A buck converter (LM2596) steps down the 11.1V input from the LiPo battery to 5V, matching the servo motor voltage requirements and ensuring safe operation.

 ## 🔩 Components Used
 ### 🛠 Hardware